 Among the prominent faculties at the Universität Heidelberg are history, political and social sciences, philosophy, classical and modern languages, natural and biological sciences, economics, theology, law and medicine.
-The Institute for German as a Foreign Language is the oldest such department in Germany and still serves as a model for many other universities.
+The German Studies Department is the oldest such department in Germany.

 Most traditional university departments are centered around the Universitätsplatz in the heart of the Old Town.
 The natural sciences and medicine, the athletic center and the computer center are located in a modern campus on the north bank of the Neckar River.